William Morrill Wadley: Life and career

-Wadley was born on November 12, 1813, in Brentwood, New Hampshire, to Dole and Sarah Colcord Wadley.
+Wadley was born in 1813, in Brentwood, New Hampshire, to Dole and Sarah Colcord Wadley.
 His father had changed the spelling of the family name from Wadleigh to Wadley, hence his branch of the family is the only one with the spelling as such.

 He moved south to Georgia aged 20, settling in Great Hill Place in 1834.
 He named the plantation after the place of his birth in New Hampshire.

 In 1840, he married Rebecca Barnard Everingham, daughter of John Everingham and Sarah Weber Barnard, with whom he had nine children: William Oconius (born 1841), Sarah Lois (1844), John Dole (1846), Mary Millen (1848), Rebecca Everingham (1850), an unnamed daughter (1852), Loring Reynolds (1853), George Dole (1857) and John Everingham (1860).
 John Dole and the unnamed daughter died in infancy.

-Wadley worked as a blacksmith's striker on Cockspur Island, where he helped build Fort Pulaski under the command of Confederate Army general Robert E. Lee.
+Wadley worked as a blacksmith's striker on Cockspur Island, Georgia, where he helped build Fort Pulaski under the command of Confederate Army general Robert E. Lee.
 He became the superintendent of the island's public works during this time.
 He also built a bridge over the Savannah River and the Savannah–Ogeechee Canal, and over the Oconee River for the Central of Georgia Railway.